scalajs-io/nodejs/README.md

      });
 ```

-Then with the Scala.js application:
+Then within your Scala.js application:

 ```scala